cehbrecht/tgif-ai-2024-10/slides.md

 ## Early AI: The Perceptron
 - Developed in 1957 by Frank Rosenblatt.
 - The perceptron: the simplest form of a neural network used for binary classification.
-- Image of a perceptron structure (input, weight, output).

 [Simple NN](images/book/sophia-ki/10-6_NN-simple.jpeg)